-In exchange for valuable consideration, the sufficiency of which both Parties acknowledge, Consultant, while an employee of the Company, previously entered into the following equity award agreements with

-Life Time Group Holdings, Inc. (f/k/a LTF Holdings, Inc. and a parent entity of Life Time, Inc.) ("Holdings") (collectively, the "Equity Award Agreements"): (1) the Non-Qualified Stock Option Agreement, dated June 8, 2016; (2) the Non-Qualified Stock Option Agreement, dated May 3, 2021; (3) the Stock Option Grant Notices and Stock Option Agreements, dated October 6, 2021 and March 17, 2022; and (4) the Restricted Stock Unit Grant Notices and Restricted Stock Unit Agreements dated October 12, 2021, March 11, 2022 and April 6, 2022, respectively.
-Effective December 30, 2022, upon the termination of Consultant's employment with the Company, Consultant entered into an Agreement and General Release with the Company (the "Agreement and General Release").
-Paragraph 6 of the Agreement and General Release outlined the treatment of Consultant's equity-based awards, including that Consultant's unvested equity-based awards would continue to vest under the terms of the applicable Equity Award Agreements on the condition that Consultant continued to provide active services to the Company through the applicable vesting date and that Consultant's stock options that have vested as of the date that Consultant ceases to provide services to the Company would remain outstanding and exercisable for their stated term (and not expire and be forfeited in connection with such termination of service).
-For the sake of clarity, Paragraph 6 of the Agreement and General Release is incorporated by reference into this Agreement.
+B. In exchange for valuable consideration, the sufficiency of which both Parties acknowledge, Consultant, while an employee of the Company, previously entered into the following equity award agreements with Life Time Group Holdings, Inc. (f/k/a LTF Holdings, Inc. and a parent entity of Life Time, Inc.) ("Holdings") (collectively, the "Equity Award Agreements"): (1) the Non-Qualified Stock Option Agreement, dated June 8, 2016; (2) the Non-Qualified Stock Option Agreement, dated May 3, 2021; (4) the Stock Option Grant Notices and Stock Option Agreements, dated October 6, 2021, March 17, 2022 and March 9, 2023; and (5) the Restricted Stock Unit Grant Notices and Restricted Stock Unit Agreements dated October 12, 2021, March 11, 2022, March 9, 2023 and March 9, 2023; respectively.
+Effective upon the termination of Consultant's employment with the Company on the Effective Date, Consultant entered into an Agreement and General Release with the Company (the "Agreement and General Release").
+Paragraph 7 of the Agreement and General Release outlined the treatment of Consultant's equity-based awards, including that Consultant continue to vest under the terms of the applicable Equity Award Agreements on the condition that Consultant continue to vest under the terms of the applicable vesting date (and that such unvested equity-based awards would continue to vest under the terms of the applicable vesting date (and that such unvested equity-based awards would consultant's stock options that have vested as of the date that Consultant ceases to provide services to the Company (or that vest following Consultant's death or Disability) would remain outstanding and exercisable for their stated term (and not expire and be forfeited in connection with such termination of service).
+For the sake of clarity, Paragraph 7 of the Agreement.

-The Parties acknowledge and agree that the continued vesting and exercisability of Consultant's outstanding equity-based awards as a result of Consultant's continued active service to the Company under this Agreement represents a substantial benefit to Consultant and is sufficient consideration for the services Consultant will provide under this Agreement.
-Consultant further acknowledges and agrees that, except as explicitly set forth in Paragraph 6 of the Agreement and General Release and in Section 4D below, all terms and conditions of the applicable Equity Award Agreements remain in effect and enforceable, including, but not limited to, the restrictive covenants set forth therein, which apply to Consultant during service with the Company and for a set period of time following that service as set forth in Section 4D below.
+Consultant acknowledges and agrees that, except as explicitly set forth in Paragraph 7 of the Agreement and General Release and in Section 4D below, all terms and conditions of the applicable Equity Award Agreements remain in effect and enforceable, including, but not limited to, the restrictive covenants set forth therein, which apply to Consultant during service with the Company and for a set period of time following that service as set forth in Section 4D below.
 Consultant agrees to abide by the same and reaffirms Consultant's prior agreement to comply with such Equity Award Agreements, including the restrictive covenants set forth therein (as amended by Section 4D below).